adobe/newsql-benchmark/INSTRUCTIONS.md

 *[on local machine]*
 - Open http://localhost:3000 in your browser to access grafana.
-Use username:admin, password:password.
+Use username:admin, password:<enter_your_password>.
 If port is not open, use the following command

 - ```export CONTROL_MACHINE_IP=`cat ansible/inventory-cm.yaml| grep '\[control\]' -A 1| tail -n1` ; ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i terraform/out/id_rsa_tf -L 3000:localhost:3000 fdb@$CONTROL_MACHINE_IP```
 - The Node exporter dashboard comes pre-installed and can be used to monitor cluster health.